lanye74/lumberjack/README.md

 - [ ] admin panel to view/export statistics

+## other ideas related to gamification
+- possibly bonus points for visiting underserved schools?
+- this would require an actual homepage instead of josh's "just throw the clock in on the front page"
+- bounties??
+- ranked splits lmao (actually do it though)
+- points --> themes
+- profile borders???
+	- discord cat ears border (real and true)
+- idk

 holy SHIT i just realized that steps 1–7 need to be done within the next month